mythril-forge/homebrew-spells/spells/cantrips/purple-storm-strike.md

 The first time you make an attack using this weapon before the spell ends, it unleashes its static energy upon your target, and the spell ends.
 If the attack hits, it deals an extra `1d4` lightning damage in addition to the weapon's normal damage and effects.
 It then becomes entrapped in a net of static energy until the end of your next turn.
-If the target makes any movement before then&mdash;willingly or unwillingly&mdash;it immediately takes `2d4` lightning damage.
+If the target makes any movement before then—willingly or unwillingly—it immediately takes `2d4` lightning damage.

 If you let go of the weapon, its charm dissipates, and the spell ends.